 A beamforming training allocation in the DTI is scheduled through the EDMG Extended Schedule element.
 A beamforming training allocation has the Asymmetric Beamforming Training subfield for the allocation equal to 1.
 Channel access during a beamforming training allocation is as follows:

-The PCP or AP shall sequentially listen on each combination of sector and DMG antenna which was used for DMG Beacon transmission during the last BTI.
-The period of listen time spent of each sector is equal to TXTIME(SSW) and the interval between each listen period is equal to MBIFS.
-The sector listen order shall be the same that was used for DMG Beacon transmission during the BTI.
+The PCP or AP shall listen on the combination of sector and DMG antenna which was used for transmission of the DMG Beacon frame describing this allocation during the last BTI.
+The PCP or AP shall listen for NSTS space-time slots for any responder’s transmission, where NSTS is the value of the N STS subfield describing the allocation.
+A space-time slot has a duration of aAirPropagationTime + TXTIME(SSW) + aSIFSTime.

-A responder transmits an SSW or Short SSW packet during the intiator’s listen period that corresponds to the best sector during the last BTI.
-The responder’s transmission is performed in directional mode using the sector trained by TRN-R in the last BTI (some level of antenna reciprocity is required).

-To avoid collisions inside one sector, several time slots (space-time slots) may be assigned by the PCP or AP for responders’ transmissions.
+At the start of the allocation, the responder(s) shall invoke a random backoff procedure to transmit a SSW frame.
+The random backoff procedure begins at the start of the beamforming training allocation with the responder selecting a backoff count as a random integer drawn from a uniform distribution [0, NSTS), i.e., 0 to NSTS – 1.
+The responder shall decrement the backoff count by one at the end of each space-time slot, even if the CS function at the responder indicates the medium busy condition for that space-time slot.
+The responder may transmit the SSW frame only at the start of the space-time slot for which the backoff count is 0 at the beginning of the space-time slot.
+The responder’s transmission is performed in directional mode using the sector trained by the TRN-R subfields received in the last BTI

-A responder may transmit more than one consecutive SSW frame or Short SSW packet within one listen period, but shall not exceed the maximum number of space-time slots a responder can occupy as given by 2STS, where STS is the value of the Nmax STS subfield describing the allocation.
+A responder may transmit more than one consecutive SSW frame within one listen period, but shall not exceed the maximum number of space-time slots a responder can occupy as given by 2STS, where STS is the value of the Nmax STS subfield describing the allocation.

-After transmitting the SSW frame(s) or Short SSW packet(s), the responder switches to directional receive in the sector trained by TRN-R in the last BTI.
+After transmitting the SSW frame(s), the responder switches to directional receive in the sector trained by TRN-R in the last BTI.

-After the PCP or AP completes cycling through all sectors, it transmit a Sector ACK frame in each sector where it received an SSW or Short SSW packet.
+MBIFS after the PCP or AP completes listening for NSTS space-time slots, it shall transmit a Sector ACK frame (see 9.3.1.22) on the same combination of sector and DMG antenna which was used for listening.
 The Sector ACK frame contains the information about the STAs that have been during the allocation.
-In case several SSW frames or Short SSW packets have been received from a STA, the Sector ACK refers to the SSW frame or Short SSW packet which was received with best quality.
+In case several SSW frames have been received from a STA, the Sector ACK refers to the SSW frame which was received with best quality.
 The determination of which packet was received with best quality is implementation dependent.

-An example of beamforming training for asymmetric links of two EDMG STAs and an EDMG PCP or AP is shown in Figure 6.
-In the example, STA#1, which selected SectorID equal to 0 during the BTI, transmits the SSW frame with a beamforming link determined by the TRN-R appended during the last BTI.
-For the transmission, STA#1 selects the second (out of four) slot corresponding to the SectorID equal to 0 slot time.
-After the reception of all slots, the AP or PCP determines the sectors of each discovered STA and can transmit a Sector ACK frame using a directional antenna pattern, A Sector ACK is sent through each desired sector sequentially, while responder STAs listen directionally with their beamforming link.
+An example of beamforming training for asymmetric links of three EDMG STAs and an EDMG PCP or AP is shown in Figure 6.
+In the example, STA#1 selects the second (out of four) space-time slot and transmits the SSW frame with a beamforming link determined by the TRN-R appended during the last BTI.
+STAs #2 and #3 choose the third space-time slot and transmitting SSW frames get into a collision.
+MBIFS after the fourth space-time slot AP transmits Sector ACK frame which includes information about all STAs which SSW frames were received correctly: STA#1 and either one of STAs #2 and #3 or none of them.
+In case if after reception of Sector ACK the STA cannot find itself in the list of identified STAs, it may try to perform asymmetric beamforming training during the next beamforming training allocation for this sector.

 — An example of beamforming training for asymmetric links in a beamforming training allocation